MrYsLab/telemetrix-rpi-pico/README.md

 * July 24 2021
     * Coded set_pin_mode_spi.
 Not yet tested.
     * Added message definitions for various SPI commands to private constants file.
+    * Coded spi_read_blocking.
+Not yet tested.
+    * Coded spi_write_blocking.
+Not yet tested.
+    NOTE: I am going to code the pico side to test the new commands and return to code the rest when I get basics working across the interface.

 # Telemetrix-RPi-Pico